mcp-team/mcp-starter-pack/README.md

 ## Articles
 ### Graphs
+-
-- [Union Find (geeksforgeeks)](https://www.geeksforgeeks.org/union-find-algorithm-set-2-union-by-rank/) - Optmize those graph operations.
+  [Union Find (geeksforgeeks)](https://www.geeksforgeeks.org/union-find-algorithm-set-2-union-by-rank/) - Partition sets efficiently with this data structure.
 - [DFS (geeksforgeeks)](https://www.geeksforgeeks.org/depth-first-search-or-dfs-for-a-graph/) - Basic graph traversing algorithm.
 - [BFS (geeksforgeeks)](https://www.geeksforgeeks.org/breadth-first-search-or-bfs-for-a-graph/) - Find the shortest path in an unweighted graph.
 - [Kruskal's MSP (geeksforgeeks)](https://www.geeksforgeeks.org/kruskals-minimum-spanning-tree-algorithm-greedy-algo-2/) - Greedy algorithm for building a minimum spanning tree.
-### Dynammic Programming
+### Dynamic Programming
-- [Largest Sum Contiguous Subarray (geeksforgeeks)](https://www.geeksforgeeks.org/largest-sum-contiguous-subarray/) - Super basic DP should know
+- [Largest Sum Contiguous Subarray (geeksforgeeks)](https://www.geeksforgeeks.org/largest-sum-contiguous-subarray/) - Super basic DP everyone should know
-- [Coin Change No-Limit (geeksforgeeks)](https://www.geeksforgeeks.org/coin-change-dp-7/) - Given a set of coins find the number of combinations that add up a given sum.
+- [Coin Change No-Limit (geeksforgeeks)](https://www.geeksforgeeks.org/coin-change-dp-7/) - Given a set of coins, find the number of combinations that add up a given sum.
 - [Longest Common Subsequence (geeksforgeeks)](https://www.geeksforgeeks.org/longest-common-subsequence-dp-4/) - Find the longest common subsequence between two words.
 ## FAQ

-### Why should I do Competitve Programming?
+### Why should I do Competitive Programming?

-Competitve programming is a great way to practice for technical interviews.
-The problems that you solve during these contests are very simliar to the types of questions you get asked during coding interviews most of the time even harder.
-Additonally, participating in live competitions is an amazing way to practice to remain calm and solve algorithm questions in a timed and stressful enviroment.
+Competitive programming is a great way to practice for technical interviews.
+The problems that you solve during these contests are very similar to the types of questions you get asked during coding interviews most of the time even harder.
+Additionally, participating in live competitions is an amazing way to practice to remain calm and solve algorithm questions in a timed and stressful environment.

 Also it's fun! :)